PJWalker/daggerheart/content/Flora/Lady's Veil.md

 aliases:
   - Crimson Veil
 ---
-The Lady’s Veil is a common in [[Fanewyck]], but for every 10000 of the white-petaled blossoms, there’s only one rare Crimson Veil, which can cure [[Ophid's Grasp]].
+The Lady’s Veil is a common in [[Fanewick]], but for every 10000 of the white-petaled blossoms, there’s only one rare Crimson Veil, which can cure [[Ophid's Grasp]].

 This deep red variant does not seem to be replicated when the flower is propagated.